vteromero/VTEnc/README.md

 # VTEnc

-**DISCLAIMER: This project is in its initial stages of development and might change dramatically between version.
-That could lead to incompatibilities and errors, so be careful in the way you use it.**

 [VTEnc](https://vteromero.github.io/2019/07/28/vtenc.html) is a compression algorithm for sorted lists of unsigned integers.
 This C library provides an interface to use VTEnc with different data types (8, 16, 32 and 64 bits) and with both lists and sets.

 ## Results

 *This is a work-in-progress section.
 Last updated on: 27/10/2019*

-For reference, VTEnc has been tested on a laptop Ubuntu Desktop 19.04 with a Core i7-6700HQ CPU @ 2.60GHz x 8, using different data sets (see "Tests" below for further information), and comparing it with other integer compression algorithms.
+For reference, VTEnc has been tested on a laptop Ubuntu Desktop 19.04 with a Core i7-6700HQ CPU @ 2.60GHz x 8, using different data sets (see [Tests](https://github.com/vteromero/vtenc#tests) for further information), and comparing it with other integer compression algorithms.

 * Timestamps (`ts.txt`):